DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Monday 2/28

 - Recording day
+  - Chords
     - re-record guitars
+    - Deepmind - find a nice setting for chords
-  - add melody: flute, alto saxophone, possibly guitar solo line?
+  - melody: flute, alto saxophone, possibly guitar solo line?
     - We can do these in takes and comp takes together

 ## Wednesday 3/2